campuscode/rails-guides-pt-BR/pt-BR/testing.md

 end
 ```

-If you want to test the broadcasting made with `Channel.broadcast_to`, you shoud use
+If you want to test the broadcasting made with `Channel.broadcast_to`, you should use
 `Channel.broadcasting_for` to generate an underlying stream name:

 ```ruby